progmaticltd/homebox/docs/installation.md

   backup_ip: ~
 ```

 The hostname is important, use the real one.
-If you used the preseed configuration,
+If you used the preseed configuration, it should be just mail and your
-it should be just mail and your network domain.
+network domain.

 The external IP address is normally automatically detected.
 If this is not the case, you can specify it manually:

+!!!
+Tip
+    If you do not have a backup IP address, use "~" like the example.

 ```yaml
 network: